top of page

 If you are thinking about getting married and would like to view our Grade II Listed building or talk to one of our celebrants please contact us.

 The church is registered for marriages.
-The cost, including hire of church, authorised person, celebrant and caretaker, for weddings in 2022 is £930 and £960 in 2023.
+The cost for a wedding in 2024 is £1,000 and £1,100 in 2025 including hire of church, authorised person, celebrant and caretaker.

 WEDDINGS